Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe

 It is easier on your fingers and also on your horse's neck.
-He will feel more comfortable since you are not having to yank out the hair.
+He will feel more comfortable since you do not have to yank out the hair.
 I have been able to pull my two horse's manes that are difficult with an old fashion comb really easily with the Solocomb.
 It is available on Amazon for just around $20!

 I would definitely highly recommend it to anyone!